deinspanjer/jd-sql/README.md

 - Diff path `["scores",[{}]]` ↔ PathOption `{"@":["scores"],"^":["MULTISET"]}`

 This allows fine-grained control over how different parts of your data structures are compared and diffed.

+## Attribution

+This project ports the ideas and specification from the upstream jd project but is an original implementation in SQL.

+- Upstream project: josephburnett/jd — https://github.com/josephburnett/jd
+- License: MIT — see external/jd/LICENSE in this repository or the upstream link above.
+- Portions of documentation in this repository (including some content in `doc/` and excerpts near the end of this README) are adapted from the upstream jd project and remain © Joseph Burnett under the MIT License.